 So, talking about embracing the gray hair.
 It’s getting easier and easier.
 So many women around the world joined together the ‘Grevolution’.
 Encouragement and inspiration are flowing through various social media platforms.
 It’s easy to get a supportive environment on these various platforms.

-As this blog is all about knowledge and encouragement through out this journey of self acceptance, there are Gray Hair Transition stories to inspire you.
-Taking you to the real life experiences of this journey.
-Also Gray Hair Care knowledge with tips and recommendations from our silver sisters.
+As this blog is all about knowledge and encouragement throughout this journey of self-acceptance, there are Gray Hair Transition stories to inspire you.
+Taking you to the real-life experiences of this journey.
+Also, Gray Hair Care knowledge with tips and recommendations from our silver sisters.

-Other than this there are so many temporary ways to deal with the low point days like hats, scarfs, bandannas headbands, wigs etc. My favorite has always been a bright red or pink lipstick.
+Other than this, there are many temporary ways to deal with the low point days like hats, scarfs, bandannas, headbands, wigs etc. My favourite has always been a bright red or pink lipstick.